alinnman/celestial-navigation/README.md

 The source data for all numbers in the almanac files is the [Hipparcos](https://www.cosmos.esa.int/web/hipparcos) service powered by ESA.

+NOTE: The machine-readable almanac uses the [Pandas](https://pandas.pydata.org/) library.
+But as long as you enter all almanac parameters manually you can run the toolkit without this dependence.
+This can be useful for small Python setups where you only use the core libraries (such as mobile phones).

 These are the names of the used navigational celestial objects